zdravkov/kendo-docs/getting-started/web/grid/walkthrough.md

 ### Frozen Columns (Locked Columns)

 The Grid supports frozen (locked) columns on one side of the table.
 The locking feature requires enabled [scrolling](#scrolling).
-All columns should have an explicit width set.
+All columns should have explicit **pixel** widths set.
 The total width of all locked columns should be equal to or less than the Grid width minus three times the scrollbar width.
 This requirement ensures that at least one non-locked column is always visible and horizontal scrolling of the non-locked columns is possible
 (the horizontal scrollbar will not appear if there is not enough horizontal space for it).
 Row template and detail features are not supported in combination with column locking.